 Thoughts on Getting Pregnant

 While weight loss surgery is a viable option to regain fertility and become pregnant, it is essential to know that those who have undergone a weight loss surgery procedure should not get pregnant for approximately 18 months after surgery.
-Their weight and resulting hormonal imbalances must stabilize before they have the baby to minimize the risk of complications during pregnancy.
+Their weight and resulting hormonal imbalances must stabilize before conception in order to minimize the risk of complications during pregnancy.

 Notably, during the weight loss phase, patients may not consume sufficient calories, vitamins, and minerals to nourish themselves and their unborn child.
+It is imperative to utilize multiple methods of contraception during this time, as oral birth control pills may not be effective due to malabsorption after weight loss surgery.
 Typically, by 18 months to two years, patients have normalized their diet to the point where they can sustain a pregnancy without too much concern.

 The healing process takes time, and every patient responds to surgery differently.
 Patients should speak to their doctor or surgeon as they decide whether they wish to conceive, ensuring they are ready for the physical and emotional strains that pregnancy creates.